 - The brain-dead for whom the ventilator can be switched off.

 - Those in a Persistent Vegetative State (PVS) for whom the feed can be tapered out and pain-managing palliatives be added, according to laid-down international specifications.

-The same judgement-law also asked for the scrapping of 309, the code which penalises those who survive suicide-attempts.
-In December 2014, the Government of India declared its intention to do so.
+The same judgment law also asked for the scrapping of 309, the code that penalizes those who survive suicide attempts.
+In December 2014, the Government of India declared its intention.

 PIL filed by Common Cause

 However, on 25 February 2014, a three-judge bench of the Supreme Court of India termed the judgment in the Aruna Shanbaug case to be ‘inconsistent in itself’ and referred the issue of euthanasia to its five-judge Constitution bench on a PIL filed by Common Cause, which case is the basis of the current debate.